torproject/sbws/docs/source/specification.rst

     __LeaveStreamsUnattached 1

-The former simply to cut down on the number of unused circuits and the latter so that the client can attach streams to circuits manually.
+The former simply to cut down on the number of unused circuits and the latter so that the scanner can attach streams to circuits manually.

-2.3 Sbws client/server authentication
+2.3 Sbws scanner/server authentication
 -------------------------------------

 **XXX This will be changed very soon to be more user friendly, but the idea is the same.**

-The sbws client keeps a ``passwords.txt`` file containing a single non-comment line containing a 64 character password consisting only of characters in the space ``a-zA-Z0-9``.
+The sbws scanner keeps a ``passwords.txt`` file containing a single non-comment line containing a 64 character password consisting only of characters in the space ``a-zA-Z0-9``.

 The sbws similarly keeps a ``passwords.txt``, but its contains many 64 character passwords.
-When a client connects, it must provide one of the 64 character passwords in the server's ``passwords.txt``.
+When a scanner connects, it must provide one of the 64 character passwords in the server's ``passwords.txt``.

 3. How it all works